-If we are given “the stewardship of the ministry” as the apostle Paul put it in his letter to the Colossians (1:25), it means that if we are God’s servants and stewards, He is the owner.
-And it does not take 40 years of ministry in Eastern Europe and listening to national church leaders and friends to discover God has more of His servants working for Him, so wouldn’t it make sense for us (following the same Master) to partner, while seeking His best interest (instead of our own or institutional interest as if we were independents)?
+If we are given “the stewardship of the ministry,” as the apostle Paul called it, it means that God is the owner.
+So wouldn’t it make sense for us to partner with His servants, while seeking His best interest, instead of our own or institutional interest as if we were independents?

-Partnerships are a testimony to both the Christian and unchurched communities.
-(In centuries past, too often lone rangers and institutionally driven efforts have modeled the opposite).
+- Partnerships are a testimony to both the Christian and the unchurched communities.

 How 4D partners?